897+ orders placed in your location

 Test Result Interpretation

-It is important to fully consider the results of the TSH test and the T3 test to understand the results of the Free T4 Test.
-The lab results may vary, as the test process or laboratory may differ.
+It is important to consider the results of the TSH test and the T3 test together to fully understand the results of the Free T4 Test.
+The results from different labs may vary, as the test process or laboratory may be different.
 Speak to the result provider to get complete clarity on your test results.

-Conditions like pregnancy, liver problems, and estrogen levels may also affect the results.
+Conditions like pregnancy, liver problems and oestrogen levels may also have an effect on the results.

 An excess in the Free T4 hormones can be an indicator of the following diseases: